 "Do you build furniture?"

 We do not build furniture.
-However, we do have a list of trusted carpenters, furniture makers, and woodworkers (visit the "About" tab to see the list) from the local area and in Austin, Houston, and San Antonio that we can direct you to for project advice, ideas, or services to help you select and build your wood masterpiece!
+However, we do have a list of trusted and local carpenters, furniture makers, and woodworkers from the areas around Austin, Houston, and San Antonio and San Marcos that we can direct you to for project advice, ideas, or services to help you select and build your wood masterpiece!

 "What do I need to know or do before planting my pecan tree?"